TendTo/Linear-System-Solver/docs/Gaussian-elimination.md

-# Gaussian reduction
+# Gaussian elimination

 ## Complete explanation
 [Wikipedia](https://en.wikipedia.org/wiki/Gaussian_elimination)

 ## Brief explanation

-Gaussian reduction (also known as Gaussian elimination or row reduction) is an algorithm in linear algebra for solving a system of linear equations.
+Gaussian elimination (also known as Gauss-Jordan elimination or row reduction) is an algorithm in linear algebra for solving a system of linear equations.
-To perform row reduction on a matrix, one uses a sequence of elementary row operations to modify the matrix until the lower left-hand corner of the matrix is filled with zeros, as much as possible.
+To perform row reduction on a matrix, a sequence of elementary row operations are used to modify the matrix until the lower left-hand corner of the matrix is filled with zeros, as much as possible.
 There are three types of elementary row operations:
 - Swapping two rows
 - Multiplying a row by a nonzero number
 - Adding a multiple of one row to another row